Carroll Nye: Biography

-Nye was born in Akron, Ohio.
+Nye was born in Akron, Ohio on October 4, 1901.
 His mother, Myra Nye, was the club editor of the Los Angeles Times; his father, W. P. Nye, was postmaster in Covina, California.
-Nye attended Covina, California, schools and the University of California at Los Angeles and later became a reporter and radio editor with the Times like his mother.
+Nye attended Covina, California, schools and the University of California at Los Angeles.

 Nye performed on stage at the Majestic Theater in Los Angeles from 1922 to 1925.
 He began working in films in June 1925.
 At the beginning of his career he had a score of leading man roles in Hollywood opposite such silent screen stars as Anita Page and Corinne Griffith.
 In his late career, he played usually small roles.
-His most memorable appearance was as Frank Kennedy, Scarlett's second husband and former love interest of her sister, in Gone with the Wind (1939).
+His most memorable appearance was as Frank Kennedy, Scarlett's second husband and former love interest of her sister Suellen, in Gone with the Wind (1939).
 His film career ended in 1944 with an uncredited role in Wilson.
 Nye also worked with Groucho Marx at CBS.